The Talbot Brothers of Bermuda

 The Talbot Brothers were a musical group based in Bermuda that were among the most popular calypso performers of the 1950s.
 The band was composed of brothers Archie (lead singer, acoustic guitar, harmonica), Austin (acoustic guitar, harmonica), Bryan, a.k.a.
-"Dick" (tipple, a large, 10-stringed ukulele), Ross, a.k.a.
+"Dick" (tiple, a large, 10-stringed ukulele), Ross, a.k.a.
 "Blackie" (electric guitar) and Roy Talbot (bass), and their cousin Cromwell "Mandy" Mandres (accordion).

 Early life and background

-Austin Gerald Talbot (1905-1985), Archibald Maxwell Talbot (1907–1972), Roy Almer Denmond Talbot (1915–2009), Hastings Ross Fanshaw Talbot (1918-2000), and Bryan Kingston Talbot (1920-1979) were the sons of Osmond Charles Fanshaw Talbot and Mamie Susan Kennedy Augusta Lambert, who had married in 1904, with an extended family centred in Tucker's Town (the only part of the Main Island that lies within St. George's Parish) and eastern Hamilton Parish, between Bailey's Bay and Paynter's Vale.
+Austin Gerald Talbot (1905–1985), Archibald Maxwell Talbot (1907–1972), Roy Almer Denmond Talbot (1915–2009), Hastings Ross Fanshaw Talbot (1918–2000), and Bryan Kingston Talbot (1920–1979) were the sons of Osmond Charles Fanshaw Talbot and Mamie Susan Kennedy Augusta Lambert, who had married in 1904, with an extended family centred in Tucker's Town (the only part of the Main Island that lies within St. George's Parish) and eastern Hamilton Parish, between Bailey's Bay and Paynter's Vale.
 Talbots had lived in this area since at least the 18th Century, and the brothers were related by descent to many other families of this area, including the Seon and Outerbridge families.
-They had five other siblings.
+The progenitors of the Talbot family were Josiah Talbot (1811–1878) and Ann Nancy Gilbert (1824–1871), both of whom had been born into slavery but freed when slavery was abolished throughout the British Empire in 1833.
+The couple had four children, Henry Thomas Talbot, Emma Louisa Talbot, Horatio Talbot and Solomon Austin Talbot (1846–1907), the ancestor of the Talbot Brothers.
+Solomon married Isabella Seon, the granddaughter of his mother's former owners Thomas Seon and Mary Seon (née Outerbridge).
+Solomon and Isabella had seven children, including Osmond Charles Fanshawe Talbot.
+The brothers had five other siblings.
 Their mother's sister, Ainslie Letitia Dansmore Lambert, married Charles Adolphus Mansfield Manders in 1895, and gave birth to William Cromwell Manders in 1906.
+The Talbot family is also distantly related to Bermuda born actress Diana Douglas (née Dill) and her descendants via their common ancestor William Pitt (b.
+1637).
+The Talbot Brothers also have produced several notable descendants, including:

+Clement Talbot, son of Hastings Ross Fanshaw Talbot: a retired Head of Commercial Banking at Bank of Bermuda (HSBC Bank Bermuda) who in 2014 had an audience with Queen Elizabeth II after being appointed an MBE in the Queen's 2013 Birthday Honours for his services to the Bermuda community, through the Ross “Blackie” Talbot Foundation, which raised nearly $4 million for charitable causes, and the Ross “Blackie” Talbot Charity Classic golf tournament.